-In sum, industry experts as well as academic articles regard the preponderance of the evidence as indicating that marginal costs for private label products are at least as high-and in many cases higher-than marginal costs for the national brands with which they are paired.
-This conclusion supports our use of wholesale prices of private label goods as upper bounds for the marginal manufacturing cost of the corresponding brand name products.
+In sum, industry experts as well as academic articles regard the preponderance of the evidence as indicating that marginal costs for private-label products are at least as high as-and in many cases higher than-marginal costs for the national brands with which they are paired.
+This conclusion supports our use of wholesale prices of private-label goods as upper bounds for the marginal manufacturing cost of the corresponding brand name products.

-c.
-The Marketing Cost Issue
+7.3.3 The Marketing Cost Issue

 A third potential difference between national brands and private labels concerns costs of product introduction and marketing.
-Industry sources indicate that in general private label manufacturers do far less in terms of R&D, advertising, trade promotion and consumer promotion than national brands.
+Industry sources indicate that in general private-label manufacturers do far less in terms of research and development (R&D), advertising, trade promotion, and consumer promotion than national brands.
 For example, Fitzell (1998) states that national brand businesses have high costs of product development and marketing.

 This leaves us with the remaining question of how large these costs are and whether they are fixed or variable costs in nature.
-We argue that R&D is a sunk cost, and that national advertising expenditure constitutes predominantly a fixed cost, much but not all of which can be regarded as sunk in the sense of Sutton (1991).
+We argue that R&D is a sunk cost and that national advertising expenditure constitutes predominantly a fixed cost, much but not all of which can be regarded as sunk in the sense of Sutton (1991).
 This leaves trade promotion spending and consumer promotion spending as possible variable cost differences we must consider.
 Notice that the largest effect of both trade promotions and consumer promotions is the reduced price the manufacturer receives from the promotions.
-Thus they aren't marginal cost differences, but adjustments to the prices the manufacturer receives that we must consider.
+Thus, they aren't marginal cost differences but adjustments to the prices the manufacturer receives that we must consider.
 There are additional costs of implementing the promotional programs that we should also consider.

-Research & Development
+Research and Development

-R&D is one area where private labels and national brands differ substantially.
-For example, according to Fitzell (1982), research and development expenditures of private label manufacturers usually are substantially lower than the expenditures of the national brand manufacturers.
+Research and development is one area in which private labels and national brands differ substantially.
+For example, according to Fitzell (1982), R&D expenditures of private-label manufacturers usually are substantially lower than the expenditures of the national brand manufacturers.
 The managers of national brands see these kinds of expenditures as critical to maintaining their brand equity.
 Clearly R&D spending for new product development is not marginal for products being sold in grocery chains.
-According to Monroe (1990), as well as many other authors, research and development costs do not vary with the (sales) activity and are not easily traceable to a product or segment, and therefore should be treated as fixed from our perspectives.
+According to Monroe (1990), as well as many other authors, R&D costs do not vary with the (sales) activity and are not easily traceable to a product or segment, and therefore they should be treated as fixed from our perspectives.